-In the case of a fetus less than 20 weeks or less than 500 grams in weight, a burial permit will not be issued by the provincial registering authority.
-The Cremation Centre requires a letter from a hospital or a medical practitioner in place of the burial permit.
+In the case of a fetus less than 20 weeks a Burial Permit will not be issued by the provincial registering authority.
+The Cremation Centre requires: a letter from a hospital or a medical practitioner in place of the Burial Permit.